liferay/liferay-frontend-guidelines/general/react_dnd.md

+> :warning: The contents of this repo have been migrated [to the `liferay/liferay-frontend-projects` monorepo](https://github.com/liferay/liferay-frontend-projects) and more specifically to the [to the `guidelines/` directory](https://github.com/liferay/liferay-frontend-projects/tree/master/guidelines).
+Maintenance will continue there, and this repo will be archived (ie. switched to read-only mode).
+Depending on whether files have moved in the new repo, you may be able to see the current version of this page at [this location](https://github.com/liferay/liferay-frontend-projects/tree/master/guidelines/general/react_dnd.md).

 # React Dnd

 react-dnd is a powerful and flexible drag and drop library for React, but there are some gaps in its documentation.
 Anyway, this is not intended to be a full replacement of react-dnd docs but just some guides and tips to use it on a React application via hooks.
 For full API reference visit https://react-dnd.github.io/react-dnd/